step-security-bot/otp/HOWTO/INSTALL-WIN32.md

     Install into `C:/OpenSSL-Win64` (or `C:/OpenSSL-Win32`)

 *   wxWidgets (optional)
-    You need this to build wx and use gui's in debugger and observer.
+    You need this to build wx to use gui's in debugger and observer.

     We recommend v3.1.4 or later.
     Unpack into `c:/opt/local64/pgm/wxWidgets-3.1.4`